pgeorgiev98/qTorrent/README.md

 	# which speeds up things quite a bit

 	# Make sure you're using the propper Qt5 version of qmake
-	# On some systems (ex.
-Gentoo) you may need to add the '-qt=5'
+	# On some systems (e.g. Gentoo) you may need to add a '-qt=5'
 	# option to the qmake command.

 ## Usage

 Just call

-	./qTorrent /path/to/torrent/file.torrent
+	./qTorrent
-This will download the torrent 'file.torrent' in the current working directory.

 ## Current state

 Currently, qTorrent:
+* Can fully download torrents
+* Can seed torrents (more testing needed)
-* Does **Not** have a GUI
+* Has a very basic GUI
-* Does **Not** support multiple parallel torrent downloads
 * Does **Not** support any extensions
 * Can **Not** pause/resume downloads
 * Lacks a lot of other stuff